Basic Statement of Faith

 (All Bible references are taken from the KJV)

 Inerrancy of Scriptures.
-The 66 books of the Bible are God's infallible words and will never contradict itself.
+The Holy Scripture is God's infallible words and will never contradict itself.
 (2 Tim.
 3:16)

 Entrusting of the Scriptures.
 The Scriptures were handed down to us by holy men through the inspiration of the Holy Spirit.
 Unregenerate and ungodly people no matter how educated and intelligent they are cannot be entrusted by God to handle His message.
 (Jn.
 3:3, 2 Pet.
 1:21, Luke 10:21, 1 Cor.
 1:17-30)